LinkedInAttic/mobster/mobster/README.txt

  * Download and install Python 2.6.6+ (but not Python 3) .
  * You should download and install PIP, you can find instructions to download and install PIP here

-1. Check out mobster code
+1. Check out mobster code ( using git clone command)

-svn co svn+ssh://svn.corp.linkedin.com/perfrepo/trunk/utils/remote_browser_perf/mobster

 2. Install the packages listed in requirements.txt